hashgraph/hedera-nft-sdk/README.md

 The `build` method returns an object containing:

 - `metadata`: This property holds the constructed metadata object that has been assembled using the builder methods.
-The metadata object follows the structure required by Token Metadata JSON Schema V2, including attributes such as name, image, type, and any additional attributes or files that were added.
+The metadata object follows the structure required by token metadata schema, including attributes such as name, image, type, and any additional attributes or files that were added.
 This object is ready to be used for NFT creation or further processing.

-- `validationResult`: This property contains the results of validating the constructed metadata object against the Token Metadata JSON Schema V2 standard.
+- `validationResult`: This property contains the results of validating the constructed metadata object against the token metadata schema.
 It provides feedback on the compliance of the metadata, including a boolean flag indicating validity (isValid) and detailed error information (as array of strings) for each metadata element that was evaluated.

 ### Example metadata result